-Children are expected to be on time and consistent in attendance.
-Consistent tardiness is not only disruptive but disrespectful to the teacher (Catechist) and to the other students.
+Children are expected to be on time and consistent with attendance.
+Tardiness is disruptive, disrespectful to the teacher (Catechist), and the other students.

 Parents are to notify the Catechist if their child will be absent.
 Absences will be considered excused only when make-up materials have been completed and turned in to the teacher.